dpuelz/MachineLearning_MSBA-WP/README.md

 Overview: This week focuses on two crucial components of a data analysis: visualization and wrangling.
 We learn these concepts early in our course so they can be deployed effectively for our assignments, discussions, and other data tasks we undertake later.
 Visualization involves plotting data to effectively address a data science question or bolster an argument with evidence.
 It is an art form that should be taken very seriously.
 Wrangling is an early stage of the data analysis pipeline where raw data needs to be manipulated into a usable form.
 Concretely, wrangling is the process of morphing raw data into a tidy data frame with observations represented by the rows and variables represented by the columns.

 - Data visualization [slides](slides/week2-dataviz_UT.pdf) + data wrangling [slides](slides/week2-datawrangling_UT.pdf)
+	- Why is data visualization so important?
+	- Describe an example data wrangling task and how it's broken down into steps.
+	- Why is dividing up a wrangling task into simple steps so important? (video)
 - Textbook readings: --
 - Other readings:
 	- Lessons 4, 5, & 6 of [Data Science in R: A Gentle Introduction](https://bookdown.org/jgscott/DSGI/).
 You'll find lesson 5 a bit basic so feel free to breeze through that.